-Whether you’re a touring DJ or you mainly play local shows, finding the right speakers that can meet your DJing needs isn’t exactly easy.
-There are a variety of styles, wattage ratings, and sizes of speakers to choose from.
+Whether you’re a touring DJ or you mainly play local shows, finding the right speaker that can meet your DJing needs isn’t exactly easy.
+There are a variety of styles, wattage ratings, and sizes to choose from.

 A complete setup for the DJ will include some additional accessories that aren’t usually included in a stereo set package.
-Each set of speakers will come with their own accessories to either interconnect them for the stage, allow you to stack the speakers on the sub, or protect them after a performance.
+Each speaker system will come with their own accessories to either interconnect them for the stage, allow you to stack the speaker on the sub, or protect them after a performance.
 Most DJs will add an extra speaker for booth monitoring.

-While in the past, bigger speakers equaled better, louder sound, that’s no longer true with modern-day speakers.
-Now, finding a speaker that’s compact, lightweight, and loud is totally possible.
+While in the past, bigger speakers equaled better, louder sound, that’s no longer true with modern-day powered speakers.
+Now, finding a high-quality speaker that’s compact, lightweight, and loud is totally possible.

 Outputs and Inputs

 Speaker output and input options will vary from model to model.
-Most speakers will come with a quarter inch input line level jack or an XLR jack.
+Most will come with a quarter-inch input line-level jack or an XLR jack.
 Some with come with a type of combination input that will combine the design of both styles of inputs.
 Many powered speakers will come with thru or output options in an XLR format, which can be used to connect other speakers.